Personal luxury car: 2000s

 In 2001, General Motors announced that the Eldorado's 50th model year (2002) would be its last.
 To mark the end of the nameplate, a limited production run of 1,596 cars was produced in red or white—the colors available on the original 1953 convertible.
 Production ended on April 22, 2002.
 The Lansing Craft Centre was retooled to build the Chevrolet SSR.

 The Ford Thunderbird (eleventh generation) was introduced for the 2002 model year.
 It retained the traditional rear-wheel drive layout and was based on the Ford DEW platform.
-With styling cues from the original 1955–1957 Thunderbird, it was part of an early-2000s retro styling trend that included the Volkswagen New Beetle, Chrysler PT Cruiser, Plymouth/Chrysler Prowler and Mini Hatch.
+With styling cues from the original 1955 through 1957 Thunderbirds, it was part of an early-2000s retro styling trend that included the Volkswagen New Beetle, Chrysler PT Cruiser, Plymouth/Chrysler Prowler and Mini Hatch.
 It was initially well received by the automotive press, garnering accolades such as the Motor Trend Car of the Year and a nomination for the North American Car of the Year in its first year.
-However, many publications regarded the Thunderbird's revival rather more frostily after a few years and it garnered a place on Car and Driver magazine's 2009 list of "The 10 Most Embarrassing Award Winners in Automotive History".
+However, many publications did not regard the Thunderbird's revival that highly.
+It garnered a place on Car and Driver magazine's 2009 list of "The 10 Most Embarrassing Award Winners in Automotive History".
 Sales did not meet Ford's expectations and the Thunderbird was discontinued in 2005.

 The 2000 Chevrolet Monte Carlo (sixth generation) was also influenced by the retro trend, incorporating styling cues from its 1970s and 1980s predecessors.
-The Monte Carlo was the final personal luxury car in production when it was discontinued at the end of the 2007 model year.
+The Monte Carlo was the final American personal luxury car in production when it was discontinued at the end of the 2007 model year.